grafana/grafana-operator/docs/blog/v5-intro.md

 - Is everything working as you expected?
 - Is there any features missing?
 - Is there an open issue for that feature?
 Please search for it and if it's not please create an issue.
+- Help out with PR:s, to get started look at the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 We probably won't support all the features that we did in v4, due to maintenance burden, but if a missing feature get lots of up votes we might give it a second review.